 I found it better for an easy walk rather than serious exploring.
 You can spend some time inside the fort and then move towards the lake area outside.

-Fort walls, open grounds, and a boating area nearby.
+- What to expect: The Purana Qila, with fort walls, open grounds, and a boating area nearby

-You can combine this with nearby spots, as the visit itself doesn’t take too long.
+- Good to know: You can combine this with nearby spots, as the visit itself doesn’t take too long

 Connaught Place (~40 km from Gurgaon)